Informfully/Documentation/docs/source/compass.rst

    :alt: Home screen

 ``users`` collection:
-The first step of creating recommendation requires you to extract User IDs.
+The first step of creating a recommendation requires you to extract User IDs.
 In the user collection, you can filter by e-mail address or creation date.
 This allows you to retrieve the ObjectIDs of the users you have created on the `website earlier <https://informfully.readthedocs.io/en/latest/items.html>`_.
 Export the users and save the IDs.